Galatians 5:1 For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery. (ESV)

-The believers in Galatia were duped into believing that the way to get justified was for them to get circumcised.
+The believers in Galatia were duped into believing that, the way to get justified was to get circumcised.
 They were “trying” to be “justified” before God by their own works; “you who ‘would be‘ justified“…

 Paul is railing against the ‘Circumcision Party’ and their “salvation/justification by circumcision” doctrine.
 This ‘Party’ is mentioned in ‘Acts’ and in some of Paul’s letters ~

 Acts 15:1 And certain men came down from Judea and taught the brethren, “Unless you are circumcised according to the custom of Moses, you cannot be saved.”

 They taught unscriptural dogma, that in order to be saved one had to get circumcised.
 The Torah/Law of Moses, NEVER states, teaches, or proclaims “salvation/justification” by circumcision (or any work of the Law); that is man–made doctrine.
 The ‘Circumcision Party’ was only interested in the outward “boasting of righteousness” that man could see, and Paul reminds the Galatians of this in the next chapter ~